elip06/streamlit-component-template-vue-vuetify/README.md

-# Streamlit Component template in Vue.js
+# Streamlit Component template in Vue.js with Vuetify.js

+Extension of the original [Streamlit Vue.js Component template](https://github.com/andfanilo/streamlit-component-template-vue/tree/vue2)

 Vue 2 template to build a Streamlit component.
 Uses Vue.js scoped slot to send parameters from Streamlit Python script into `args` props of your component.
+Uses Vuetify 2 - a Vue UI Library with beautifully handcrafted Material Components.

+Note: A Vue 3 version does not exist yet, because there is no official Vuetify 3 released.
 ## Setup

 [Copy paste](https://github.com/streamlit/component-template#quickstart) of the original component-template quickstart.